 2. Gifted deposit: A loved one provides the deposit as a gift.

-3. Deposit boost with OwnHome: We cover your 20% deposit for a 2%* upfront fee, and you repay us over time while living in your dream home.
+3. Deposit boost with OwnHome: We cover your 20% deposit for a 2.2% Low Deposit Premium, and you repay us over time while living in your dream home.
+The Premium is reduced the more deposit you bring.

 Low deposit home loan option